 |Getting artsy at the Seaside Carousel|

-And this was Iris's first trip on the carousel.
+And this was Little Sister's first trip on the carousel.
 I had a hard time getting a photo of us in motion:

 But once the ride stopped, you can see how clearly impressed she was.